microsoft/Data-Science-For-Beginners/3-Data-Visualization/09-visualization-quantities/README.md

 # Visualizing Quantities

-In this lesson, you will use three different libraries to learn how to create interesting visualizations all around the concept of quantity.
+In this lesson you will explore how to use one of the many available Python libraries to learn how to create interesting visualizations all around the concept of quantity.
 Using a cleaned dataset about the birds of Minnesota, you can learn many interesting facts about local wildlife.
 ## [Pre-lecture quiz](https://red-water-0103e7a0f.azurestaticapps.net/quiz/16)

 ## Observe wingspan with Matplotlib